oasisprotocol/adrs/0014-runtime-signing-tx-with-hardware-wallet.md

 - Network: Testnet, Runtime ID: Cipher, Denomination: "" → 9, `TEST`
 - Network: Mainnet, Runtime ID: Emerald, Denomination: "" → 18, `ROSE`
 - Network: Testnet, Runtime ID: Emerald, Denomination: "" → 18, `TEST`
+- Network: Mainnet, runtime ID: Sapphire, Denomination: "" → 18, `ROSE`
+- Network: Testnet, runtime ID: Sapphire, Denomination: "" → 18, `TEST`

 If the lookup fails, the following policy should be respected:

 1. `SYM` is rendered as empty string.
-2. The number of decimals is 18, if Runtime ID matches any Emerald Runtime on any network.
+2. The number of decimals is 18, if Runtime ID matches any Emerald or Sapphire runtime on any network.
 3. Otherwise, the number of decimals is 9.

 `RUNTIME` shows the 32-byte hex encoded Runtime ID stored in `Meta.runtime_id`.